frappe/erpnext/erpnext/docs/user/manual/en/accounts/debit-note.md

 ##### How to make debit note in ERPNext

 The user can make a debit note against the purchase invoice or they can directly make debit note from the purchase invoice without reference
-Goto module Accounts > Purchase Invoice > New > Enabled Is Return
+Goto module Accounts > Purchase Invoice > New > Manually enabled Is Return checkbox

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/accounts/debit-note.png">

+Note: For debit note set the negative quantity while adding the item

 #### Example
 Debit note with payment entry in ERPNext